Tropical mixtures of star tree metrics: Introduction

 \section{Introduction}

 In the present paper we investigate tropical mixtures of two \emph{star tree metrics}.
-Here star tree metrics on $n$ taxa are star trees with $n$ leaves labeled 1 through $n$, equipped with positive weights on all its edges.
-Tropical mixture of two metrics $D, \bar{D}$ on $n$ taxa are defined as $(D\oplus \HH)_{(i,j)}=\max\{ D_{(i,j)}, \HH_{(i,j)}\}$ for all $1\leq i,j\leq n$, that is point-wise maxima of metrics on $n$ taxa.
-This study was inspired by the recent work of E.~Matsen, E.~Mossel and M.~Steel (\cite{MatSt}, \cite{MMS}), as well as by some open questions regarding tropical secant varieties of linear spaces (\cite{tropicalDevelin}, \cite{tropicalDraisma}.)
+Here, star tree metrics on $n$ taxa are star trees with $n$ leaves labeled 1 through $n$, equipped with nonnegative weights on all its edges.
+Tropical mixture of two metrics $D, \bar{D}$ on $n$ taxa are defined by point-wise maxima of metrics on $n$ taxa, i.e. This study was inspired by the recent work of Matsen, Mossel and Steel on phylogenetic mixtures of trees (\cite{MMS}, \cite{MatSt}), as well as by some open questions regarding tropical secant varieties of linear spaces (\cite{tropicalDevelin}, \cite{tropicalDraisma}).

 Matsen and his collaborators consider phylogenetic mixtures (convex combinations of site pattern frequencies) of two weighted trees of the same topological type, and they characterize the conditions under which these give rise to weighted trees of a different topology.
-In particular, they pay special attention to mixtures of star tree metrics on four taxa.
-Their interest in studying these mixtures lies in a phenomenon called ``branch repulsion''.
-If we mix together two weighted trees on four taxa with the same topology, with short internal branch lengths and with pendant edges alternating being long and short, we are likely to get a tree with a different topology.
-Since tree topologies are characterized by the subtrees spanned by four of its leaves, the case of four taxa suffices to study trees on more taxa.
-Intuitively, from the branch repulsion behavior we see that we can approximate any tree topology we want by mixing together two star tree metrics.
-Thus the interest in understanding mixtures of star tree metrics.
+In particular, they pay special attention to mixtures of star tree metrics on four taxa, since tree topologies are characterized by the subtrees spanned by four of its leaves.
+Their interest in studying these mixtures lies in the \emph{branch repulsion phenomenon}.
+More precisely, they observed that if we mix together two weighted trees on four taxa with the same topology, with short internal branch lengths and with pendant edges alternating being long and short, we are likely to get a tree with a different topology.
+Intuitively, this phenomenon implies that we can approximate any tree topology we want by mixing together two star tree metrics.
+Thus, the interest in understanding mixtures of star tree metrics.

-In our case, rather than being interested in phylogenetic mixtures we focus our attention on \emph{tropical mixtures} of star tree metrics.
-Tropical mixtures arise naturally in the context of Probability Theory as approximations of mixtures of multivariate Poisson distributions (\cite[Ch.~III]{ASCB}) and logdet transforms defined for Markov models on trees (\cite[Thm~8.4.3]{Phylog}, \cite{ReconstructingTrees}.)
+In this paper, rather than being interested in phylogenetic mixtures, we focus our attention on \emph{tropical mixtures} of star tree metrics.
+Tropical mixtures arise naturally in the context of probability theory as approximations of mixtures of multivariate Poisson distributions (\cite[Chapter 3]{ASCB}) and logdet transforms defined for Markov models on trees (\cite[Theorem~8.4.3]{Phylog}, \cite{ReconstructingTrees}).
+Since log-limits of secant varieties of toric varieties correspond to tropical secant varieties of linear spaces, one should expect similar results between convex mixtures and tropical mixtures of star tree metrics.
+Theorem~\ref{thm:mainResult} shows this connection.